FiftyfiveTech/difi_dummy/Readme.md

 **test** - Using `chai` as testing framework for writing test cases and run test suit for the contract that are generated in `src/contracts` directory with help of abis on the respective contracts.

 **scripts** - It it scripts of command that issue valued token to user based on there stacking mDai amount.

-## Contribute

-* Fork repository. ✌️
-* Add your feature 😎 or fix a 🐛.
-* Raise a pull request. 🤓

 ## Author